Jessica0192/Jessica0192/README.md

 Welcome to my GitHub page✨ I'm thrilled to have you here!
 My name is Jessica Sim, a recent graduate of the Software Engineering Technology program.
 As a software developer with 16 months of co-op experience, I'm passionate about creating cutting-edge software solutions that make an impact in the tech industry.

+## 📝 Portfolio Website
-🌐 Check out my portfolio website [here](https://jessica0192.github.io/portfolio/) to learn more about my past projects and experiences.
+Check out my portfolio website [here](https://jessica0192.github.io/portfolio/) to learn more about my past projects and experiences.

 <!--
 **Jessica0192/Jessica0192** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.